Top Tips for managing the board meeting cycle

 This article focuses on the board meeting cycle that sits within the annual calendar.

-- The responsibility for preparing the agenda can either sit with the Chair or the CEO however best practice suggests an iterative agenda development approach with the CEO and Chair working collaboratively to finalise the agenda.
+- The responsibility for preparing the board agenda can either sit with the Chair or the CEO however best practice suggests an iterative agenda development approach with the CEO and Chair working collaboratively to finalise the agenda.
 The Chair and CEO will determine how best they work together and include key items along with the meeting running order.
-This is best achieved by open discussion, making enough time available, and considering the preferred board working styles.
+This is best achieved by open discussion among board member, making enough time available, and considering the preferred board working styles.

 - The responsibility for final approval of the agenda always sits with the Chair.